shakes76/PatternAnalysis-2023/recognition/ Super-Resolution_46804158/README.md

 # Brain MRI super-resolution network on the ADNI brain dataset
 Recognition task: Project 5 - Image super resolution

 ## Description
-Sub-Pixel CNN-based approach for single image super-resolution, enhancing the resolution of images, making them clearer and more detailed.
+This implementation is a Sub-Pixel CNN-based approach for single image super-resolution.
+The goal is enhancing the resolution of images, making them clearer and more detailed.

 The algorithim Efficient Sub-Pixel CNN (https://keras.io/examples/vision/super_resolution_sub_pixel/) which uses sub-pixel convolution.